VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 1. `2.0.0` (feature PR) &mdash; again, still `2.0.0` and not e.g. `2.1.0`
 1. `2.0.0` (bugfix PR)
 1. `2.0.0` (release PR) &mdash; finally releasing as a major release; as a consequence, `1.0.4` and `1.1.0` never actually gets released

+### Change notes

+Change notes are stored in [CHANGE-NOTES.md](CHANGE-NOTES.md) file.
+The file is incremental, all previous versions' information are stored there and never deleted. <br/>
+Change notes should only be added as new bullet points listed under `Unreleased` section of the file. <br/>
+Change notes should contain only the **user-facing** plugin alterations like new features, public-requested bug fixes, etc. <br/>
+In spite of the above, change notes can sometimes contain a general description of the work done in the new version if the alternative is leaving them empty, which should be avoided.

 ### IDE supported versions